Do Pre-Trained Language Models Detect and Understand Semantic Underspecification? Ask the DUST!: Interpreting Underspecified and Specified Sentences

 We create two specified versions of each DUST sentence originating from the LAVA dataset, corresponding to the possible readings of the original sentence.
 We also create two continuations to the sentence, which again correspond to distinct readings of the original.
 Each continuation is compatible with the underspecified sentence, but only one of the fully specified sentences.
 We slightly adjust the LAVA sentences to make them more correct.\footnote{Uses of `put-down' and `picked-up' were changed to `put down' and `picked up', and sentences of the form ``\texttt{NNP}$_{1}$ \texttt{V} \texttt{NNP}$_{2}$.
 Also \texttt{NNP}$_{3}$.'' were changed to ``\texttt{NNP}$_{1}$ \texttt{V} \texttt{NNP}$_{2}$; \texttt{NNP}$_{3}$ too.''}

 We then embed these sentences and continuations in simple templates like ``\texttt{[sentence]}.
 That is, \texttt{[continuation]}''.
-Given an underspecified sentence, where both continuations are equally plausible, LMs should ideally assign roughly equal perplexity to both.\footnote{Underspecified sentences could still have a more frequent ``default reading'', making one continuation more likely.} For more specified sentences, in contrast, only one interpretation is possible; the corresponding continuation should therefore receive more probability than the incompatible one.
+Given an underspecified sentence, where both continuations are equally plausible, LMs should ideally assign roughly equal perplexity to both.\footnote{Underspecified sentences could still have a more frequent ``default reading'', making one continuation more likely in human speakers' interpretation.
+For example, when resolving referential ambiguity, it has been documented that a reader might default to the first possible referent encountered in the text.
+Alternatively, it has been proposed that, when parsing a sentence, speakers could leave ambiguities unresolved if resolving is not strictly necessary \cite{swets_underspecification_2008}.
+Since we consider both sentence readings in our experiment, we hypothesize that the effects of such default readings cancel out and therefore do not affect our results.} For more specified sentences, in contrast, only one interpretation is possible; the corresponding continuation should therefore receive a higher probability than the incompatible one.

 For example, given the underspecified sentence ``Danny looked at Andrei with a telescope,'' the continuations ``That is, Andrei had a telescope,'' and ``That is, Danny had a telescope,'' should be similarly likely.
 However, given the sentence ``Danny looked at Andrei, who had a telescope,'' the first continuation would be more likely.